Pradeep-Narayana/Catalogue-Manager/readme.md

-Book Manager

-A simple java-console application to manage the books from the New York Times dataset.
+A java based console application to manage the catalogues from the New York Times dataset.

-The dataset is in a json format hence it is stored in a MongoDB NoSQL database, hosted in an AWS EC2 instance.
+The catalogue dataset is in a json format and is stored in a MongoDB NoSQL database, hosted in an AWS EC2 instance.

-This application connects to the EC2 instance and provides the users with 15 operations to perform on the database.
+This application connects to the EC2 instance and provides the users with all the CRUD operations to manage the catalogue data on the database.

 Requirements: